 But even so, there is still so much that remains impossible to control or assess, which ultimately leaves rigging from a tree a dangerous activity, with an increased risk of injury or even death.

 If you do decide to try it out, make sure you take all the proper precautions so that you can be safe.

 The hoops we sell are also suitable for outside work, and even though stainless steel is very resistant to humidity, we do not recommend storing your lyras outside for good either.

-We offer qucik links - oval, delta, pear-shaped.
+We offer quick links - oval, delta, pear-shaped and screw-lock carabiner.

 We believe they are safer for the air.
 Of course, climbers use other types of belay, but they do so because climbing requires a quick-release carabiner.
 However, this does not apply to aerial arts as it is in fact not recommended.
 A quick link is a safe option.